Starting the engine

 Always remove the remote control key from the ignition switch when leaving the car, and make sure that the key position is 0 - in particular if there are children in the car.
 For information on how this works - see Key positions.

 The idling speed can be noticeably higher than normal for certain engine types during cold starting.
 This is done in order that the emissions system can reach normal operating temperature as quickly as possible, which minimises exhaust emissions and protects the environment.

-Follow steps 2–3 for keyless starting of petrol and diesel engines.
+Follow steps 2-3 for keyless starting of the engine.

 Never remove the remote control key from the car while driving or during towing.